multiversx/mx-docs/docs/sdk-and-tools/mxpy/installing-mxpy.md

 ### **Install and smoke test**

-In order to install **erdpy**, issue the following command:
+In order to install **mxpy**, issue the following command:

 ```
-pip3 install --user --upgrade --no-cache-dir erdpy
+pip3 install --user --upgrade --no-cache-dir mxpy
 ```

 ### **Troubleshooting**